 Start in a standing position feet hip-width apart, core engaged, shoulders over hips.

-Explosively stand tall, squeezing your inner thighs to “jumping jack” your legs back together, and return to standing as your arms rotate overhead.
+Explosively stand tall, squeezing your inner thighs as you “jack” your legs back together, and return to standing as you rotate your arms overhead.
 Think, wide at the bottom, narrow at the top.

-Lie flat on the ground, knees bent at 90 degrees.
+Lie flat on the ground, knees bent at 90 degrees; feet flat on the mat.

 Hold one dumbbell in each hand and extend your arms so the dumbbells are directly overhead (palms facing one another).